peymathi/437-final-project/README.md

 ## A Note on Quality

 I have been sick in bed with Covid for the last two weeks.
 I was expecting to get better sooner in order to get some more work done on this project, but unfortunately I have not gotten much better.
-Needless to say the quality of this project in its current state is not what I would have hoped, but unfortunately it is what it is with me being sick and unable to work on the project.
+Needless to say the quality of this project in its current state is not what I would have hoped, but it is what it is with me being sick and unable to work on the project.
+I definitely plan on adding more to this when I get better and I plan on having a much better final project next semester when I won't be stuck in bed (hopefully).